helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 - If you get an error when open **OpenClash yacd dashboard panel**, change https:// to http:// protocol.
 - v2rayA GUI and LuCI app is need **v2raya** command to start and v2rayA web GUI.
 - Use OpenClash/Passwall/SSR+ instead of Libernet or Xderm Mini if you want to use VPN with mwan3 loadbalance.
 - Libernet and Xderm Mini will not work with mwan3 loadbalance.
-You need to reconfigure /etc/config/network, /etc/config/firewall, etc/config/mwan3 by yourself.
+You need to reconfigure ```/etc/config/network```, ```/etc/config/firewall```, ```etc/config/mwan3``` by yourself.
 - OpenClash must be restarted manually when Modem Manager (driver for QMI modem) restarted.
-- If Gigabit port only read 100mb/s, the solution is by replacing your LAN cable with the better one which has Gigabit support.
+- If Gigabit port only read 100mb/s, the solution is by **replacing your LAN cable** with the better one which has Gigabit support.
+- Connect modem with ModemManager or Mobile Data protocol :
+  - HP lt4220 Mode MBIM (setmode 1)
+  - Telit ln940 Mode MBIM & QMI (setmode 1 & 2)
+  - Quectel EP06-E & EM06-E Mode MBIM & QMI (usbnet 0 & 2)
+  - Dell Dw5821e Mode MBIM
+  - Sierra EM7430 Mode MBIM & QMI
+  - Fibocom L850-GL Mode MBIM (gtusbmode 7)
+  > Read original post [here](https://web.facebook.com/groups/2727709384212810/posts/2821718278145253/), read above modem documentation [here](https://docs.google.com/document/d/1Ni0l_WSODttDZcLrSA3a2g4TfYZFGObk4DJwalJF94E/edit?fbclid=IwAR2_MtPAJm786eI6cCNXwpelAwOUspL1tItRLZqvdLzSVPBGSn2fCUiltu8)
 > If anyone know how to fix this, please tell me by create a [GitHub issue](https://github.com/helmiau/HelmiWrt-OS/issues).

 <br>